palera1n/palera1n/README.md

 5. Make sure your device is in normal mode, if you didn't start from DFU
 6. Follow the steps
     - Right now, getting into DFU is steps for A11, please suppliment the steps for your device
+7. Once your device reboots, run the script again, but without `install`
-7. Open the Tips app, and hit install!
+8. Open the Tips app, and hit install!
+    - You should now see Sileo on your homescreen, enjoy!
+    - You'll have to uicache in the Pogo app every reboot

 # Credits
 - [Nathan](https://github.com/verygenericname) for a lot of the code from SSHRD_Script